tichaonaclapperton/Module_10_TICMUS25488_FTO2025_B_Tichaona-Clapperton-Musasa-SDF05/README.md

-# Responsive Footer Refactor with Tailwind CSS
+# [SDF05] Responsive Tailwind Footer Refactor 🦶

-Welcome to your **Tailwind CRefactor Challenge!** This project is focused on applying Tailwind’s **utility-first approach** to design a fully responsive website footer.
+Welcome to your **Tailwind Refactor Challenge!** This project is focused on applying Tailwind’s **utility-first approach** to design a fully responsive website footer.

 ## 📖 Challenge Brief